 It won’t cost taxpayers anything.
-The fee on landlords would raise slightly more than $1.5 million each year.
+The tax on landlords would raise $1.9 million each year.
 (Note: That figure will fluctuate based on the city’s total number of rental units; the estimate is based on 2018 Census data.)

 The city could also save money.
 The Philadelphia Bar Association estimated that Philadelphia could save $45.2 million in costs associated with job loss, homelessness, court and law enforcement use caused by eviction, a return on investment of $12.74 for every $1 spent on legal representation.

-The fee is also, percentage-wise, a big increase for landlords.
+The tax is, percentage-wise, a big increase for landlords.
 Rental license applications, renewed every four years, are $105.
 If the measure passes, that will rise to $405, and costs are likely to be passed on through higher rents.
 (Though, as NEWR points out, rents go up all the time without conceivable benefit to tenants; at least they’d be getting something out of the extra $75/year.)

-Ulrich, in an interview with Complete Colorado’s Page Two, suggested that the fee should instead be tacked onto the court costs of filing for eviction, so that only property owners who pursue a legal process pay, instead of all landlords.
+BARHA President Todd Ulrich, in an interview with Complete Colorado’s Page Two, suggested that a fee should instead be tacked onto the court costs of filing for eviction, so that only property owners who pursue a legal process pay, instead of all landlords.